webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

 ## Definitions

 - **Availability Zone (AZ)**
-  - **one or more data centers** geographically separated from each other with redundant power, and networking.
+  - **one or more data centers** in same Region, separated from each other with redundant power, and networking.
   - networked together through the **AWS backbone network**.
   - **Best Practice**
     - choose AZ that protects against natural disasters.